Cloud Computing Connection Profiles

 IAM Role

-Defines the Identity and Access Management (IAM) role for the AWS Batch connection.
+Defines the Identity and Access Management (IAM) role name for the AWS service connection.

 Use Proxy